 The Psychological Triggers of a 7-Figure Case for Support

-A Case for Support is a psychological document designed to bypass cognitive resistance.
+A case for support is a psychological document designed to bypass cognitive resistance.
 High-level copywriting uses specific psychological triggers to create a desire to give at the highest levels.

 Activating Donor “Agency” in Your Copywriting